 - Mining, manufacturing, banking, investment, construction, energy, consulting and member-based organisations make better investment and business decisions

 - Program leaders and Executive Steering Committees/Boards gain more confidence about the true state of medium and large projects that have complex or multi-faceted risks – which cannot be meaningfully considered or responded to outside a set of well designed and constructed business scenarios that support actionable insights as things evolve

-The purpose of this approach is to get a clear, consistent and forward focused view on the things that are most important to your success.
-At the moment these might be key resources – cash, capital, raw materials and supply chains.
+The approach purpose is to get a clear, consistent and forward-focused view on the things crucial to your success.
+At the moment there might be key resources – cash, capital, raw materials and supply chains.
 They also include relationships – staff, customer, shareholder and regulator.
-You need simple but robust metrics on these items, and, most importantly, an assessment of how much pain you are prepared to endure in the pursuits of your mission, plan or, for many, survival.
+You need simple but robust metrics on these items, and an assessment of how much pain you are prepared to endure in the pursuits of your mission, plan or, for many, survival.

-There are five steps to creating and using the BRSM (subset of the nine aspects called out above).
+The five steps to creating and using the BRSM

 Step 1 – Define the scenarios

-As part of the BRSM design each scenario is described and linked to underlying strategic objectives, imperatives, critical uncertainties, scenario factors and possible realities to ensure scenarios are meaningful representations of viable future realities and truly are the things that matter most to the organisation.
-This step requires those with the most knowledge of the context to consider
+As part of the BRSM design, each scenario is described and linked to underlying strategic objectives, imperatives, critical uncertainties, scenario factors and possible realities to ensure scenarios are meaningful representations of viable future realities and truly are the things that matter most to the organisation.
+This step requires those with the most knowledge of the context to consider the following: